Sondeyy/katacoda-scenarios/pyspark/step1.md

 You will now run a Docker container for Jupyter Notebook.

 ## Run the Jupyter Notebook
 Some commands will be invoked in the terminal to your right.
-They pull and run a container containing all necessary packages ot get started with pyspark in a jupyter notebook.
+They pull and run a container containing all necessary packages to get started with pyspark in a jupyter notebook.
 Moreover, a blank example notebook and some example data used later on will be copied to it.
 This may take some time, but please hang on.
+Normally you would just use `pip install pyspark` to install pyspark.
+But since we want to show its capabilities in a notebook, we do it this way.

 Finally, it will print the logs of the container.